MishelAA/MishelAA/README.md

 Front End Developer
 -------------------

-I've been learning to code for 6 years, after switching careers.
+I've been learning to code for 6 years.
 I started with HTML, but have really found a passion for front end development...

 *   🌍  I'm based in Lebanon
 *   ✉️  You can contact me at [abiaklmichel98@gmail.com](mailto:abiaklmichel98@gmail.com)